jeog/TDAmeritradeAPI/README.md

 ### New Features
 - - -

+- Raw Subscriptions for complete control over accessing the Streaming interface
 - ADD, VIEW, UNSUBS commands for Streaming interface
 - Setters for Subscription objects, copy semantics for C++ versions